darcyforster/academic-pages/_pages/research.md

 ---

 **Publications:**
-* “The world Lost in our Intuition”: a metaphysical reappraisal of the ego-dissolution hypothesis." *Azimuth*: 26, 2, 2025 (2025): 165-184.
+* “The world Lost in our Intuition”: A metaphysical reappraisal of the ego-dissolution hypothesis." *Azimuth*: 26, 2, 2025 (2025): 165-184.
 * “Huxley via Schelling: Toward an aesthetic approach to psychedelic experience”, *Cosmos and History*, 17,3, (2021): 283–298.
 * “Mapping the Psyche-Civilization Relationship: How overcoming conceptual dualisms can help us comprehend the trajectory of the human race”, *Journal of Analytical Psychology*, vol. 66,4, (2021): 949-968.